tommytracey/Udacity-CarND-Term3/p11-path-planning/README.md

 #### This is where things get interesting.

 Now that we have `s` and `d` for the other cars, we need to determine if any of the cars are within some minimum distance in our lane or an adjacent lane.
 The values you set for these distances will significantly impact how aggressively your car navigates through traffic.
-After several tuning iterations, I ultimately settled on the distance gap parameters below (also [line 287](https://github.com/tommytracey/Udacity-CarND-Term3/blob/master/p11-path-planning/src/main.cpp#L287)).
+After several iterations, I ultimately settled on the distance gap parameters below (also [line 287](https://github.com/tommytracey/Udacity-CarND-Term3/blob/master/p11-path-planning/src/main.cpp#L287)).

 To summarize, the model identifies:
 * a `car_ahead` if there is a car in my lane less than 20m ahead